rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 11:06:37.380 [main] INFO GitHubApp -- GitHub user: GitHubUser[user=User[userId=UserId[value=1], name=UserName[value=rcardin], email=Email[value=rcardin@rockthejvm.com]], repositories=[Repository[name=raise4s, visibility=PUBLIC, uri=https://github.com/rcardin/raise4s], Repository[name=sus4s, visibility=PUBLIC, uri=https://github.com/rcardin/sus4s]]]
 ```

-First, we can see that the two forked computation effectively interleave each other.
-Then, you might have noticed that the `StructuredTaskScope` class uses virtual threads under the hood, as it can be seen from the thread names.
+First, the two forked computations effectively interleave each other.
+Then, you might have noticed that the `StructuredTaskScope` class uses virtual threads under the hood, as seen from the thread names.

 Remember, calling the `join` method before exiting the `try` block is mandatory.
 If we don't do it, we'll get a `java.lang.IllegalStateException` exception at runtime.
 For example, we can remove the call to the `join` method from the previous example: